image

 In Vectorworks software, Project Sharing is a multiuser environment used to simultaneously collaborate on the same file at the same time, regardless of location.

-It’s a powerful tool for collaboration, and one that’s become more powerful with the release of Vectorworks 2024.
-Project Sharing has been rebuilt from the ground up to better ensure project data and geometry is the most current in a project file.
+It’s a powerful tool for collaboration, and one that makes sure project data and geometry is the most current in a project file.
 But there are some important things to keep in mind to use it successfully.
-In this blog post, you’ll see a handful of helpful tips curated by our product experts.

 Setting Up Project Sharing

-The project file (.vwxp) is the shared master file to which everyone on the project ultimately commits their work.
-Working files (.vwxw) are individual, temporary files that each user saves locally.
-Working files are used to commit changes to the project file periodically to keep the project file up to date.
+The Project File (.vwxp) is the shared master file to which everyone on the project ultimately commits their work.
+A Working File (.vwxw) is an individual, temporary file that you and your teammates each save locally.
+Working Files are used to commit changes to the project file periodically to keep the project file up to date.
 Each user can also refresh their working file with the latest changes from the project file.

 If you opt for a server, make use of the project sharing server application, which is typically installed on the company server.